China struggles with COVID infections after controls ease

 Hong Kong reported 75,000 new cases over the past week, up about 25% from the previous week.
 But those don’t include an unknown number of people who stay at home with COVID-19 symptoms and never report to the government.

-AP news assistant Caroline Chen in Guangzhou, China; researcher Yu Bing in Beijing and AP writer Kanis Leung in Hong Kong contributed.
+AP news assistant Caroline Chen in Guangzhou, China, researcher Yu Bing in Beijing, and AP writers Kanis Leung in Hong Kong and Dake Kang in Beijing contributed to this report.